Fluctuations of driven probes reveal nonequilibrium transitions in complex fluids: Model

-First, we introduce the mesoscopic model (see SM, Sec.~I~\footnote{The Supplementary Material at [URL inserted by the publisher] include the model definition, simulations of the model at equilibrium and derivations of the scaling relations for the effective friction, the hopping model and the threshold energy, and includes Refs.~\cite{thompson2022lammps, stillinger1976phase, lang2000fluid, prestipino2005phase, ikeda2011glass, degennes1979scaling, vanderzande1998lattice, NIST:DLMF}.}).
+We introduce the mesoscopic model, aiming to capture some key elements of micellar networks and polymer solutions in a coarse-grained way (see Appendix A).

 An experimental probe is represented by a particle with effective radius $\sigma_0$, pulled by a harmonic trap that simulates optical tweezers with stiffness $\kappa$ moving at constant velocity $v=\abs{\vec{v}}$ along the $x$ axis.
-As in experiments, the probe is immersed in a complex fluid (see the sketch in the inset of Fig.~\ref{fig:setup}(a)), here a solution of bead-spring linear polymers, each composed of $L$ monomers.
-Inspired by the ``multi-blob'' representation~\cite{pierleoni2007soft}, we describe the polymers as chains of effective monomers encompassing several microscopic units at the molecular scale.
-Monomers thus interact via a soft Gaussian potential with characteristic energy $\epsilon$ that endows them with an effective size $\sigma$; neighbors along the contour are held together by loose harmonic springs with stiffness $\kappa_\text{p}$.
-Finally, the monomers-probe repulsion is modeled by another Gaussian potential whose characteristic energy scale $\epsilon_0$ is much larger than $\epsilon$.
-Monomers and probe obey overdamped Brownian dynamics in two dimensions, with temperature $T$ and friction coefficients $\gamma$ and $\gamma_0$, respectively.
+As in experiments, the probe is immersed in a complex fluid (see the sketch in Fig.~\ref{fig:sim_schematics}.
+Inspired by the ``multi-blob'' representation~\cite{pierleoni2007soft}, we describe filaments (i.e., polymers or micellar tubules) as harmonic chains composed of $L$ units.
+Each effective unit encompasses many monomers on the molecular scale and repels other units via a soft Gaussian potential with characteristic free energy $\epsilon$ and effective size $\sigma$.
+The neighbors in a chain are held together by loose harmonic springs with stiffness $\kappa_\text{p}$.
+Notice that the model correctly reproduces the scaling behavior for the diffusion coefficient of semi-dilute polymers in the absence of the probe (see Appendix B).
+Finally, the units-probe repulsion is modeled by another Gaussian potential whose characteristic energy scale $\epsilon_0$ is much larger than $\epsilon$.
+Units and probe obey overdamped Brownian dynamics in two dimensions, with temperature $T$ and friction coefficients $\gamma$ and $\gamma_0$, respectively.